sn31/SkyDocs/README.md

 ## Description

-SkyDocs is a rich tech editor where users can create and manage their documents.
+SkyDocs is a rich text editor where users can create and manage their documents.

 ## Specifications